Mercury’s sodium tail

-Why does Mercury have a tail?
-The answer lies in part in sodium molecules that are freed from Mercury’s surface by the push of sunlight and micrometeorite impacts.
-The sodium atoms from Mercury are blasted into Mercury’s atmosphere and into space, where they form the planet’s tail.
+The answer lies in part in sodium atoms.
+These atoms are freed from Mercury’s surface by the push of sunlight and micrometeorite impacts.
+The sodium atoms from the surface are blasted into Mercury’s atmosphere and into space, where they form the planet’s tail.
 Messenger discovered that sunlight scatters off the sodium atoms, giving them a yellow or orange glow.
 The sun isn’t just selectively blowing sodium off the surface of Mercury, though.
-Mercury’s tail is made up of many elements, but sodium gets the top billing because it does such a good job of scattering yellow light, allowing the tail to appear on long-exposure photographs.
+Mercury’s tail is made up of many elements, but sodium gets the top billing because it does such a good job of scattering yellow light.
+This allows the tail to appear on long-exposure photographs.

-On the morning of Wednesday, May 11, I ordered a 589 nm narrowband filter, with 10 nm of bandpass [the wavelength range of the filter], from Edmund Optics.
-A friend who owns a 3D printer printed me two rings I designed to hold the filter, as the filter did not come with standard mounting used in astronomy.
+On the morning of Wednesday, May 11, 2021, I ordered a 589 nm narrowband filter, with 10 nm of bandpass [the wavelength range of the filter], from Edmund Optics.
+A friend who owns a 3D printer printed me two rings that I designed to hold the filter, as the filter did not come with standard mounting used in astronomy.
 I used the new setup within hours of getting it all together.

 On the second night, having seen the results from my first attempt, I realized that it would be better to have the telescope and mount track on Mercury itself, as the tail is faint, and all photons collected need to land as frequently as possible on the same pixels in each individual image to reveal it.
 Also note that on both nights, I would have liked to have taken many more images, but I needed to wait for the background sky to be dark enough to reveal the tail.
 But Mercury was also setting at this time, either behind land or into clouds near the horizon.